eBay/nice-dag/docs/api-ref/nice-dag.md

 ```jsx
 () => IEdge[]
 ```
-The api can gey all edges and return the array of IEdge.
+The api can gey all edges and return an array of IEdge.
 #### Return
 | Name            | Description | Type  |
 | --------------- | -------- | ----------|